-Bienvenue, Aiokpanchi, Welcome to Isle de Jean Charles.
+Bienvenue, Halito, Welcome to Isle de Jean Charles.

-Isle de Jean Charles is located in Terrebonne Parish, Louisiana, situated between Bayou Terrebonne and Pointe-aux-Chene, the Island is split down the middle by Bayou Jean Charles.
-Pointe-aux-Chene is the boundary between Terrebonne and Lafourche Parish.
+Isle de Jean Charles is in Terrebonne Parish, Louisiana, situated between Bayou Terrebonne and Pointe-aux-Chene.
+Bayou Pointe-aux-Chene is the boundary between Terrebonne and Lafourche Parish.
 Before the establishment of Terrebonne parish in 1822, Terrebonne Parish was once part of Lafourche Interior Parish.
+The Island is split down the middle by Bayou St. Jean Charles.

 Jean Baptiste Narcisse Naquin, born in 1841 and died after 1910, was said to be the first Chief of the Indians on Isle de Jean Charles.
 Although no time period was given for this appointment, one would assume he was at least of middle age, which would be around the 1880's.

 Jean Baptiste Narcisse Naquin passed the Chieftainship to his son, Jean Victor Naquin, before his death.
-Jean Victor Naquin was born in 1869 and died in 1956 at the age of 86 on Isle de Jean Charles.
-He is buried in Holy Rosary Cemetery, located in Houma LA.
+Jean Victor Naquin was born in 1869 and died at the age of 86 on Isle de Jean Charles in 1956, and is buried in Holy Rosary Cemetery, Houma LA.

 Before his death, Victor passed the Chieftainship to his nephew, Antoine Martin Naquin who was also commissioned by Sheriff Prejean to keep law and order.
-Antoine was born 31 January 1896 and died at the age of 82 on 24 April 1978.
-He is buried in Bisland Cemetery at Bourg, LA.
+Antoine was born 31 January 1896 and died at the age of 82 on 24 April 1978, buried in Bisland Cemetery at Bourg, LA.

-The original dwellings on Isle de Jean Charles were built from a mixture of mud and moss (bousillage).
-The walls were about six inches thick, and covered on the outside with palmetto.
+Similar to that shown in the photo above from the Indian community at Fa La, the original dwellings on Isle de Jean Charles were built from a mixture of mud and moss (bousillage).
+The walls were about six inches thick, then covered on the outside with palmetto.
 “Dirt” floors (clay which after drying was as hard as concrete) were made higher than the ground level to keep out moisture.
 Floor mats were made of palmetto, and some say they were also used for sleeping.
-The homes had dome shaped roofs covered with palmetto.
+The houses had dome shaped roofs covered with palmetto.
 A smoke hole was left in the very center and could be closed in rainy weather.
 The houses were called “mud houses” and were in use up until the early 1900s.
 Constant repairs were needed for their upkeep.
 They provided little protection in hurricanes and none during flooding.